Multiple Environments¶

 AMI Database Schemas¶

-The AMI Database (AMIDB) is a core component of 3forge AMI, it allows you store and cache data for aggregations and analytics.
+The AMI Database (AMIDB) is a core component of 3forge AMI.
+It allows you store and cache data for aggregations and analytics.
 The files that define the schema of AMIDB are amisql files.

 There are two types of schema files, one is managed by 3forge AMI which allows the addition of new tables, procedures, triggers, and timers while AMI is running.
 The other schema files are preconfigured and any tables, procedures, triggers and timers defined in these files cannot be modified.

-By default 3forge AMI only starts with the managed schema file located in data/managed_schema.amisql
+By default 3forge AMI only starts with the managed schema file located in data/managed_schema.amisql.

 Schema Structure¶